In this article on the amazing Keyword Scout Amazon keyword tool I’ll show you:

 Get Keyword Scout and start selling more.

 Now that you understand how Keyword Scout works as your #1 Amazon keyword tool, don’t waste time getting it.
-It’s part of the Jungle Scout Web App package which is only $39 per month or $25 if you choose to do it annually.
+Access to Keyword Scout is included with all of Jungle Scout’s subscriptions, which start at just $39 per month (or $228 if you choose an annual plan).

 If all Keyword Scout did was increase your sales by 10% for an additional $300 per month in profit, obviously that’d be worth it!
 Fortunately, myself and many of our customers have seen increases as much as 25% or better when using it.